Installation and setup

 Zsh is the default login and interactive shell on macOS (starting with macOS Catalina in 2019), replacing the bash shell.
 For most Linux distributions, the default shell is bash.

-.
+You can change your default shell by going to Settings > Features > Session.
 In the Startup shell for new sessions section, you can choose which shell you want Warp to use.

 Last updated